saptarshibasu/aws-study/README.md

   * running
   * stopping (The instannce is preparing to hibernate - NOT when the instance is being stopped)
   * terminated (for reserved instances only that are still in their contracted term)
+* AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
+You can store data such as passwords, database strings, and license codes as parameter values.
+You can store values as plain text or encrypted data.
+You can then reference values by using the unique name that you specified when you created the parameter
+* Select Auto-assign Public IP option so that the launched EC2 instance has a public IP from Amazon's public IP pool

 ## EFS